mister-ben/video.js/docs/guides/options.md

 > Type: `boolean`

 Can be set to `false` to force emulation of text tracks instead of native support.
 The `nativeCaptions` option also exists, but is simply an alias to `nativeTextTracks`.

+#### `nativeTextTracks`

+> Type: `boolean`

+Can be set to `false` to prevent the HTML5 tech's native fullscreen from being used.
+This might be used on iOS where the full-window fake fullscreen is preferable to the native fullscreen.

 [plugins]: /docs/guides/plugins.md